freedom-finance-stack/card-auth-server/docs/README_DEPLOY.md

 * `otp.email.subjectText`: The subject text for email one-time passwords.

 ### Gateway Configuration
-The gateway section encompasses configurations for various gateway services utilized within the ACS, such as VISA, MASTERCARD, UL_TEST_PORTAL, and THREEDS_REQUESTOR_SERVER.
+The gateway section encompasses configurations for various gateway services utilized within the ACS, such as VISA, MASTERCARD and THREEDS_REQUESTOR_SERVER.

 Example Configuration
 ```yaml